publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch4B/m__us_usc_t29_s49l–2.md

 [Previous](./../../../..//us/usc/t29/ch4B/m__us_usc_t29_s49l–1.md) | [Next](./../../../..//us/usc/t29/ch4C/m__us_usc_t29_ch4C.md) | [Root of Title](./../../../../) | [Other Versions of this Document](https://publicdocs.github.io/go/links?ns=uslm&ref=%2Fus%2Fusc%2Ft29%2Fs49l%E2%80%932)

 ## § 49l–2.
-Employment statistics
+Workforce and labor market information system

     (a) __System content__

         (1) __In general__

-        The Secretary, in accordance with the provisions of this section, shall oversee the development, maintenance, and continuous improvement of a nationwide employment statistics system of employment statistics that includes—
+        The Secretary, in accordance with the provisions of this section, shall oversee the development, maintenance, and continuous improvement of a nationwide workforce and labor market information system that includes—

             (A)